Logmanager documentation

 Syslog output

-Syslog output function allows messages received by Logmanager server to be forwarded to an external syslog server.
-Message goes through the whole Logmanager system, metadata are added, goes through parsers, and finally, it’s formatted to the JSON format.
-Contents of the JSON message are identical to that, how is the message stored in the database of the Logmanager server and how it is visible in the dashboards.
+The syslog output function allows messages received by the Logmanager server to be forwarded to an external syslog server.
+The message goes through the whole Logmanager system, metadata are added, it goes through parsers, and finally, it’s formatted to the JSON format.
+Contents of the JSON message are identical to how the message is stored in the database of the Logmanager server and how it is visible on the dashboards.
 The message in this state is sent via the syslog protocol to the external syslog server.
 Sending is done via the TCP protocol.
 There are 6 options to select syslog output message format version.

 Limitations